Shahid Kapoor: Action films and streaming projects (2020–present)

 Kapoor was first offered a starring role in Farzi, a crime drama film from the filmmaking duo Raj & DK, in 2014.
 By the end of the decade, it was expanded into a streaming series (a format Kapoor was keen to explore), and was released on Amazon Prime Video in 2023.
 He played Sunny, a disillusioned artist who decides to make counterfeit money.
 Scroll.in's Nandini Ramnath found Kapoor to be in "fine form despite looking too old for the part", adding that he "reins in his tendency for self-pitying bombast to deliver a performance that complements Sunny’s vanity for equating counterfeiting with art".
 Eager to work in an intense action film, Kapoor accepted Ali Abbas Zafar's offer to star in Bloody Daddy (2023), a remake of the French film Sleepless Night (2011).
 It was filmed in 36 days amid the COVID-19 pandemic.
 The film was digitally released on JioCinema to avoid the pitfalls of censorship in a theatrical release.
 Reviewers for NDTV and Rediff.com deemed the film and Kapoor's performance "adequate" and "serviceable".
 Both Farzi and Bloody Daddy had strong viewership, with the former becoming the most-watched Indian streaming series ever.

 Keen to do a light-hearted role after a series of intense parts, Kapoor signed on to the romantic comedy Teri Baaton Mein Aisa Uljha Jiya (2024), in which he starred as a man who falls in love with a humanoid robot (played by Kriti Sanon).
 WION's Shomini Sen found it a "middling performance" by his own high standards.
 It emerged as a commercial success.
 In the following year, Kapoor played Dev Ambre, a boorish cop, in Rosshan Andrrews' action thriller Deva, a remake of Andrrews's Malayalam film Mumbai Police (2013).
 Kapoor wrongly claimed during the films' promotions that it was not a remake, and it eventually had poor box-office returns.
 Commentators noted similarities between his roles in Deva and Kabir Singh, including Firstposts Vinamra Mathur, who wrote that despite an "earnest" performance, Kapoor had overplayed his character's hypermasculinity.

-Kapoor will next reteam with Bhardwaj in the action thriller O' Romeo.
+Continuing his work in action films, Kapoor reteamed with Bhardwaj for the romantic action film O'Romeo (2026), an adaptation of Sapna Didi's segment from Hussain Zaidi's novel Mafia Queens of Mumbai.
+Having recently undergone major hip surgery, Kapoor found performing the film's action sequences particularly challenging.
+Despite the film's ambivalent reception, his performance as Ustara, a violent gang leader was positively received.
+Tanmayi Savadi of Times Now described him as "lethal and brilliant," in a role where he "sharpens the already edgy character with his swag, madness and passion".
+Later that year, Kapoor starred alongside Sanon and Rashmika Mandanna in Cocktail 2, in which the three portrayed friends caught in a love triangle.
+Critics found Kapoor to be the standout among the trio, though some felt he was playing to type.
+Both O'Romeo and Cocktail 2 were unable to recoup their high production budgets.